With Iowa on the line, Biden bets on what he doesn't believe

 WAUKEE, Iowa — Voters usually want to know what a presidential candidate believes.
 Joe Biden is defining himself to Iowa caucus-goers by what he doesn't believe.

-Finding himself at an unusual crossroads — the leading contender for the Democratic nomination in national polling but at risk of being hobbled by poor showings here Monday and in New Hampshire Feb.
-11 — Biden chose the day of Trump's arrival for a rally in Des Moines to fully drape his candidacy in the theme that has more subtly animated him since he entered the race in April.
+Finding himself at an unusual crossroad — the leading contender for the Democratic nomination in national polling but at risk of being hobbled by poor showings here Monday and in New Hampshire on Feb.
+11 — Biden chose the day the president arrived for a rally in Des Moines to fully drape his candidacy in the theme that has more subtly animated him since he entered the race in April.

 Biden is running as the antidote to Trump — no less and little more.